Mike Hawthorne: Personal life

-Hawthorne is from York, Pennsylvania and is a 1993 graduate of William Penn Senior High School.
+Hawthorne is originally from New York, but now lives in central Pennsylvania with his wife and three children.
+Hawthorne is a 1993 graduate of William Penn Senior High School.
 It was there that he met his wife Despina, with whom he has three children.
 Hawthorne earned a scholarship for a summer program by the Governor's School for the Arts, and graduated in 1998 from Tyler School of Art at Temple University.